madihahzakiwork-cyber/public-transport-delay-analysis-/README.md

 Python, pandas, seaborn, scikit-learn, matplotlib

 ## How to Run
-[Brief instructions, e.g., pip install -r requirements.txt, then open notebook]
+  Install pandas, seaborn, scikit-learn, and matplotlib, then open and run `public_transport_delay.ipynb` in Jupyter.